BradCamelo/PhD-in-Law---FGV/README.md

 It provides access to the code used throughout the research process, including:

-- Data collection pipelines
+- Data collection

 - Data cleaning and transformation procedures

-- Dataset construction routines
+- Dataset construction

 - Matching and randomization algorithms